psychemedia/sin-eater-resources/resources/RSGZT_ross_gazette.md

 "No one!" she said hurriedly; "No one!" and her heart smote her for the falsehood uttered by her lips.

-"No one?" said Rudhall; "then I *will* hope; ah, dear Clara, I will win your regard if mortal man may do so! "
+"No one?" said Rudhall; "then I *will* hope; ah, dear Clara, I will win your regard if mortal man may do so!"

 She dared not undeceive him; she could not deny his deserts; but she felt so unworthy of them.